What is Ewing sarcoma (ES)?

 What is the latest research on Ewing sarcoma?

-In the area of stem cell transplantation, the Dana-Farber/Children's Transplant Program is one of only eight institutions around the country that are investigating the use of umbilical cord transplantation.
+In the area of stem cell transplantation, the Dana-Farber/Boston Children's Transplant Program is one of only eight institutions around the country that are investigating the use of umbilical cord transplantation.
 Also under study is a novel method for preventing graft versus host disease, a serious complication that occurs when transplanted cells do not recognize the tissues and organs of the recipient's body and react against the recipient's tissue.
 The result of this treatment approach, if it continues to be as successful, will be that the degree of match between donor and the recipient will not need to be particularly close, greatly increasing the pool of potential donors for each patient.
 This could also eliminate the need for long-term drug therapy traditionally needed to treat graft versus host disease.

 Other types of treatment currently being studied include:

 - angiogenesis inhibitors — substances that may be able to prevent the growth of tumors by blocking the formation of new blood vessels that feed the tumors